 A budget is so important in renovations.
 Always leave a buffer in case issues arise.
 It is common to run into problems during a renovations!
 Once you open up a wall, remove siding, etc., it means you can discover other issues, from rotted wood to electrical issues.

-Do your research when it comes to hiring a contractor.
-You’ll want to make sure that they are licensed and insured.
 You can also look into other things like lien history, bond number, and certification.
 And by doing your research ahead of time, you can have expectations as far as knowing what you want, types of materials for the project, and so on.

 Make sure you have permits